 The altar is quite the historic monument in itself; the Pala d’Oro is covered in over 250 panels, with almost two thousand rare gems.
 They call the altar the “Golden Altarpiece,” because of the amount of jewels and gold used in its construction.

 The Doges Palace

 In the same area as the Basilica, is the Doges Palace and Bridge of Sighs.
 Palazzo Ducale was the home of the Doges, which were dukes that when elected, ruled for their entire lifetimes.
 The Doges Palace is filled with rooms full of the finest art of Venice.
-To get the most out of your visit to Palazzo Ducale we recommend a Doges Palace tour, with a guide so you can hear the history from a local.
+To get the most out of your visit to Palazzo Ducale we recommend a Doges Palace tour, with a private guide tour so you can hear the history from a local.